dax8it/ATJIUJITSU-REAL-NEW/content/pages/calendar.md

 * **K﻿ids Jiu-Jitsu (Ages 5-9):** 4:30 to 5:10 pm
 * **Kids MMA Advanced (Ages 7-15):** 5:15 to 6:00 pm

+  (﻿To take MMA, your child must have Kickboxing & Striking experience)

 ### WEDNESDAY

 * **Kids Kickboxing Advanced Sparring (Ages 5-15):** 4:00 to 4:45 pm